codepunkt/vitest-environment-prisma-postgres/README.md

 #### Step 6: Seed once per test run

-Before you execute your tests with Vitest, make sure to seed your test database once.
-Don't seed your database in-between individual test cases.
+Make sure to seed your test database at the beginning of every test run.

 ## TypeScript configuration